 Don’t gamble on knowing Nevada Alcohol Laws.

-The state of New Hampshire permits persons 16 or older to sell alcohol in a store for off-premises consumption.
+The state permits those 16 or older to sell alcohol in a store for off-site use.
 A manager at least 18 years old must be present.

 Do you think New Hampshire Alcohol Laws are granite tough?

-New Jersey alcohol laws are consistent.
-They permit adults 18 or older to sell alcohol in off-premises stores.
+The state alcohol laws are consistent.
+They permit adults 18 or older to sell alcohol in off-site stores.
 And they may be bartenders.
-They also may serve it in venue for on-site consumption..
+They also may serve it in venue for on-site drinking.

-In addition, adults 18-20 may own a liquor license.
-That is, their business may then sell alcoholic beverages.
-Thus, they may own a store or restaurant that sells alcohol, but not be able to even taste it!
+Also, adults 18-20 may own a liquor license.
+That is, their business may then sell alcohol.
+Thus, they may own a store or restaurant that sells alcohol.
+But they may not legally taste what they sell!

 Do you know New Jersey Alcohol Laws?

-Alcohol laws of the state of New Mexico permit people aged 21 or older to sell alcohol for off-site drinking.
+Alcohol laws of the state of New Mexico require people age 21 or older to sell alcohol for off-site drinking.

 Find out more about New Mexico Alcohol Laws.